-Falls at Apartment Complexes and Rental Properties
+Falls on Ice at Apartment Complexes and Rental Properties

 Under Michigan Compiled Laws § 554.139, landlords are required to keep their properties in reasonable repair and maintain all common areas.
-Courts have determined that this statutory duty applies to cases involving the natural accumulation of ice and snow.
+Courts have determined that this statutory duty applies to cases involving the natural accumulation of snow.
 Therefore, you may be able to sue the apartment complex for your fall.

 However, liability is limited to falls that occur on porches, landings, and sidewalks throughout the complex.
 In general, you cannot sue for a fall in the parking lot except if you can prove that the condition was unavoidable at the time.

-The Open and Obvious Defense
+What is The Open and Obvious Defense?

-Cases Involving “Black Ice”
+Does the Open and Obvious Defense Apply to Cases Involving “Black Ice”

 Black ice—otherwise known as clear ice—is a small coating of ice often found on roads or walkways.
 In many fall cases, the injury victim was unable to see the ice even though carefully looking down before stepping on it.
 As such, the open and obvious defense often does limit the ability to bring cases for falls on black ice.
-We will advise you if you can pursue a black ice case.

-What to do After a Slip and Fall on Ice?
+What to Do After a Slip and Fall on Ice?

 Get Help from a Michigan Slip and Fall on Ice and Snow Attorney